CageCode/World-Food-Ecosystems/practical1/intro.md

 // Square brackets can be used to access dictionary items by key. print(myDict['color']);

-//Or you can use the dot notation to get the same result. print(myDict.color);
+// Or you can use the dot notation to get the same result. print(myDict.color);
 ```